MSFT-Cantro/project-ledger-docs/_bugs.md

 Item#11 ✅ COMPLETED
 Remove Tax Info panel from User Settings as it is no longer needed

+Item#12 ✅ COMPLETED
-Update the Create and Edit Invetory Page so they are more inline with our current application create and edit.
-Use create and edit client as an exmaples.
+Update the Create and Edit Inventory Page so they are more inline with our current application create and edit.
+Use create and edit client as examples.

 Make it so the search functionality at the top of the page works as expected.
 I can search and it give me the results across clients, projects, quotes, invoices and inventory